hedgreneric/ISU-Vault/Spring24/COM S 418/Assignments/Assignment11-Hedgren.md

 ## 13.1
 **Let R be a robotic arm with a fixed base and seven links.
 The last joint of R is a prismatic joint, the other ones are revolute joints.
 Give a set of parameters that determines a placement of R. What is the dimension of the configuration space resulting from your choice of parameters?**

+Revolute:
+$\theta_{1}...\theta_{6}$, the 6 revolute joints rotate at an angle around the joint.
+This angle is theta and adds 1-dimension to the configuration space for each.

+Prismatic:
+p, the prismatic joint slides forward and backwards.
+This adds 1-dimension to the configuration space.

+Therefore, the following are all parameters to determine the placement of R: $\theta_{1}...\theta_{6} + p$ = 7 dimensions in the configuration space.

 ## 13.2